 Gaphor is originally written on Linux.
 It uses GTK as it’s user interface toolkit.
 This sort of implies that Gaphor follows the GNOME Human Interface Guidelines (HIG).
 Gaphor is also a multi-platform application.
 We try to stay close to the GNOME HIG, but try not to introduce concepts that are not available on Windows and macOS.

 User interface components are not generated.
-We found that UI generation (like many enterprise modeling tools) provides an awful user experience.
-We want users to want to use Gaphor on a regular basis, so we aim for it to be a tool that’s pleasant to look at and easy to work with.
+We found that UI generation (like many enterprise modeling tools do) provides an awful user experience.
+We want users to use Gaphor on a regular basis, so we aim for it to be a tool that’s pleasant to look at and easy to work with.

 Idempotency Allow the same operation to be applied multiple times.
 This should not affect the result.